 Campus Technologies

-CETL supports faculty in the effective integration of educational technology in teaching, including the the use of campus technologies such as Canvas (and related tools), Cengage (for SMB faculty), and Zoom.
+CETL guides and supports faculty in the effective integration of educational technology in teaching, including the use of campus technologies such as Canvas (and connected tools), Cengage (for SMB faculty), and Zoom.

 Canvas